 Terracotta: This material has an earthy look and is 100% natural.
 It is fire-resistant and is often seen in heritage buildings.

 High-Pressure Laminates (HPL): This material is mass-produced, easy to install and is available in a wooden look with a lot of varieties.

 Stone and ceramic tiles: This material is easily available, is eco-friendly and gives an earthy look.

-According to Tavishi Rana, Façade designer, HBG Corp, the most common trends being ventilated facade cladding, parametric facades, energy generating solar panels, GFRC, perforated aluminium panels and kinetic facade cladding.
+According to Tavishi Rana, Façade designer, HBG Corp, the most common trends are ventilated facade cladding, parametric facades, energy-generating solar panels, GFRC, perforated aluminium panels and kinetic facade cladding.
 The material for wall cladding can be selected on the basis of application, construction type, material type and end-use.

 Intelligent & Responsive Cladding

 An intelligent and responsive surface is a necessity in today’s context for any building to sustain.
 Cladding materials can never be earthquake resistant, can be fire resistant, but structurally designed surface materials with a purpose could be.
 Intelligent façades can be responsive and aesthetical.
 If the commonly available cladding materials are used intelligently, then they can be responsive and interactive with the environment as they have their inbuilt properties.
 Their properties can be defined and detailed for sustainable living.
 Today’s needs are to build spaces with time management, cost, availability and maintenance, and to design with various responsibilities and liabilities.
 Therefore, a lot of details are scrutinized before execution.